 1. Create a safe space for vulnerable conversations

 A family's ability to have vulnerable conversations that encourage intimacy relies on creating an emotionally safe space.
-Family members will withdraw and avoid sharing themselves if they believe that expressing a wish, fear, vulnerability, or just a point of view, will trigger reactivity, judgment, be taken personally, or be seen as a criticism.
+Family members will withdraw and avoid sharing themselves if they believe that expressing a wish, fear, vulnerability, or point of view will trigger reactivity or judgment, be taken personally, or be seen as a criticism.
 Foster an environment where understanding people's thinking and feelings is the primary focus.
+(See 10 Skills of Dialogue.)

 2. Step out of hierarchy

-Hierarchies—parent-child, sibling, gender, education—limit connection and intimacy because power and control take precedence over empathy and understanding.
-Peership—a sense of mutuality regardless of hierarchy—allows others to have a voice and view, feel considered, develop identity, and gain degrees of control versus being directed and forced to agree.
+Hierarchies—parent-child, sibling, gender, education, expertise—limit connection and intimacy because power and control take precedence over empathy and understanding.
+Peership—a sense of mutuality regardless of hierarchy—allows others to have a voice and view, feel considered, develop identity, and gain degrees of control rather than being directed and forced to agree.
+(See How to talk to your family about estate plans.)

 3. Rethink the role of your advisor

-Wealth advisors are uniquely positioned to help families step into the vulnerability of wealth.
-They can help a family see wealth as a developmental arena where the intimacies of life can be navigated together.
-Redefine the family-advisor partnership as a family process where feelings and vulnerability are viewed as necessary and normal, not intrusive and to be avoided.
+Wealth advisors are uniquely positioned to help families step into the vulnerability of wealth and see Money→Wealth→Estate Planning as a developmental arena where the intimacies of life can be navigated together.
+Strive to think of the family-advisor partnership as a forum where feelings and vulnerabilities are viewed as normal, not an intrusion to be avoided or set aside.

 4. Begin with reflection rather than solutions

 Reflection is about thinking personally, deeply, and holistically.
-It connects who we are as humans to the larger picture and outcomes.
-Advisors can help individuals and families get to a place of reflection by asking curious, open-ended, all-of-life questions.
-Leading with goals and solutions puts the process in a functional space and forces a decision.
+It is how we connect who we are to the larger picture and outcomes of our lives.
+We can help each other get to a place of reflection by asking curious, open-ended, all-of-life questions.
+Leading with goals and solutions puts the process in a functional space and creates pressure to make a decision.
 Leading with reflection puts the process in a personal, relational space and helps us connect our planning to more vulnerable interests.

 5. Move above goals to wishes

-There is enormous potential in moving beyond goal-setting to expressing and aligning around wishes.
+There is enormous potential in moving beyond goal-setting by expressing and aligning around wishes.
 Wishes are intimate.
 They are a touchstone for goal-setting because they are bigger, deeper, and more personal.
-They express an intimate vision for the future and expand options because they free people from the constraints of "the possible."
-When we step into our vulnerabilities by sharing our wishes with one another, we create more closeness in our families.
+They express an intimate vision for the future and expand our options because they free us from the constraints of "the possible."
+When we are willing to be vulnerable with each other and share our wishes, we create more closeness in our families.
+(See Leading indicators of enduring family harmony.)